 - Higher customer satisfaction

-Lean PM is based on an iterative kind of process.
-In traditional project management, many activities are going on all at once and the product is delivered at the end.
+Lean PM is based on iterative processes.
+In traditional project management, many activities are going on at once, and the product is delivered in the end.

-Lean project management is aimed to deliver value to the audience continuously and quickly, due to pulling the deliverables and matching their processing to the current WIP limit.
+Lean project management is aimed to deliver value to the audience continuously and quickly.

 Agile PM vs Lean PM